-Table 22.
+Table 21.
 Monitor specific parameters for the DiskUsageMonitor

 Param eter Description Requi red Default value disk A pattern that a storage's description (hrStorageDescr) must match to be taken into account. requir ed - free The minimum amount of free space that storages matching the criteria must have available.
 This parameter is evaluated as a percent of the storage's reported maximum capacity. option al 15 match- type The way how the pattern specified by the disk parameter must be compared to storages description Must be one of the following symbolic operators: endswith: The disk parameter's value is evaluated as a string that storages' description must end with; exact: The disk parameter's value is evaluated as a string that storages" description must exactly match; regex: The disk parameter's value is evaluated as a regular expression that storages' description must match; startswith: The disk parameter's value is evaluated as a string that storages' description must start with.
 Note: Comparisons are case-sensitive option al exact port Destination port where the SNMP requests shall be sent. option al from snmp- config.xml retries Deprecated.
 Same as retry.
-Parameter retry takes precedence when both are set. option al from snmp- config.xml
+Parameter retry takes precedence when both are set. option al from snmp- config.xml retry Number of polls to attempt. option al from snmp- config.xml timeout Timeout in milliseconds for retrieving the values. option al from snmp- config.xml